 We began our visit on the fourth floor, as advised.
 This level houses a permanent exhibition called Gold of Ancestors, which has over 1,000 gold objects from the pre-colonial Spanish era, on display.

-Spanish influence plays a big part in Filipino history – and we can see that in the form of churches, religious artifacts and artworks – but I think that many people, Filipinos included, have not really delved into the rich indigenous culture that existed before the Spaniards came.
+Spanish influence plays a big part in Filipino history – and we can see that in the form of churches, religious artefacts and artworks – but I think that many people, Filipinos included, have not really delved into the rich indigenous culture that existed before the Spaniards came.

 The GoA is a good place to start, as it not only highlights the advanced technology local cultures used in gold smithing, but also the sophisticated social systems they adopted.
 The exhibition features precious objects recovered from the 10th to 13th centuries, from sashes and necklaces to bracelets and earrings.
 These were worn by the elite, and the more complicated the pieces, the more elite the person wearing it was in social standing.
 There is also a collection of funerary gold masks.